On unconditional well-posedness for the periodic modified korteweg-de vries equation: A priori estimates on solutions

-By using this extension operator, it is clear that we only have to estimate the $ X^{s-\frac{11}{10},1} $-norm of $ \rho_T (u) $ to prove \eqref{trilin.1}.
+\begin{proof} By using Lemma \ref{extension}, it is clear that we only have to estimate the $ X^{s-\frac{11}{10},1}_T $-norm of $ u $ to prove \eqref{trilin.1}.
 Now, using the Duhamel formula associated to \eqref{remKdV}, the standard linear estimates in Bourgain's spaces and the fractional Leibniz rule (\textit{c.f.} Theorem A.12 in \cite{KPV2}), we have that